-Disclaimer: Every attempt has been made to provide this clean copy of the RFP that incorporates changes made from the Original RFP, Addendum 1 and Addendum 2.
-The controlling document is LSIORB TCS RFP 6-6-2013 Addendum 2 v51 (redline).docx.
+Disclaimer: Every attempt has been made to provide a clean separate copy of the RFP that incorporates changes made from the Original RFP, Addendum 1 and Addendum 2.
+The controlling document is LSIORB TCS RFP 6-6-2013 Addendum 2 v51 (redline).docx and the clean document is LSIORB TCS RFP 6-6-2013 Addendum 2 v51 (clean).docx.